top of page

 COVID-19 RESOURCES FOR ONTARIANS

-This website, presented by the Ontario government, includes information about financial, mental health and other supports available in the province of Ontario during the COVID-19 pandemic.
+This website, presented by the Ontario government, includes information about mental health programs, including links to support healthcare professionals.

 Online Discussion